Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Evaluation

 \subsection{Regression (RQ4)}

-Table~\ref{tab:multiagent-accuracy} presents regression reduction statistics across all four coding agents.
-Our results reveal a stark effectiveness divide. \claudecode and \codex achieve positive regression reduction (+2.47 and +2.25, respectively).
-In contrast, \qwencode and \geminicli exhibit negative regression reduction (-1.34 and -1.92, respectively), introducing an average of 1--2 new test failures per repair attempt.
+\begin{change} Table~\ref{tab:multiagent-accuracy-combined} presents regression reduction statistics across all four coding agents.
+Our results reveal a stark divide in effectiveness. \claudecode and \codex both achieve a positive regression reduction (+2.17 and +2.16, respectively).
+In contrast, \qwencode and \geminicli exhibit negative regression reduction (-1.50 and -2.10, respectively), introducing an average of 1--2 new test failures per repair attempt. \end{change}

-We observe a strong positive correlation between repair success rate and regression reduction (Pearson $r = 0.96$, $p = 0.045$, $n = 4$). \claudecode achieves both the highest repair rate (93.28\%) and the highest regression reduction (+2.47), while \qwencode exhibits both the lowest repair rate (25.81\%) and the lowest regression reduction (-1.34).
-Although the sample size is small, our observation suggests that higher repair rates do not sacrifice code quality for quantity.
+\begin{change} \claudecode and \codex achieve both the highest repair accuracy and the most substantial reduction in regressions. \qwencode and \geminicli exhibit the lowest repair accuracy at 26.98\% and 43.07\%.
+The same two agents also exhibit the most negative regression reduction values at -1.50 and -2.10. \end{change} Although the sample size is small, our observation suggests that higher repair rates do not sacrifice code quality for quantity.
 This suggests that effective bug repair requires not aggressive code generation, but rather \textit{context-aware} and \textit{dependency-conscious} program synthesis.
 Tools exhibiting positive regression reduction demonstrate a deeper understanding of code structure and test relationships.

 In real-world deployment, the introduction of regression is particularly problematic.
 A ``repair'' that fixes one bug while introducing new failures creates net negative value, imposing a \textit{regression tax} on development teams who must debug both the original issue and the newly introduced failures.
-Our results suggest that \qwencode and \geminicli, despite achieving non-trivial repair rates (25.81\% and 41.67\%), would require extensive human review before production deployment.
+Our results suggest that \qwencode and \geminicli, despite achieving non-trivial repair rates (\changeinline{26.98\%} and \changeinline{43.07\%}), would require extensive human review before deployment in production.
 The repair success rate alone provides an incomplete and potentially misleading evaluation of tool quality.
 For example, Tool~A achieves a 60\% repair success rate with an average regression change of -2.0, while Tool~B achieves a 50\% repair success rate with an average regression improvement of +1.0.
-This example shows that evaluations should be more nuanced and consider the overall practical value of using agentic coding tools.
+This example shows that evaluations should be more nuanced and take into account the overall practical value of using agentic coding tools.

 \header{Variability in Regression Reduction} Figure~\ref{fig:agent-regression-reduction-violin} presents violin plots that reveal the complete probability density of regression reduction outcomes.
 The width at any vertical position represents probability density; wider sections indicate common outcomes, narrower sections indicate rare outcomes.
 Red and blue lines mark the mean and median, respectively.